egioint/starter-hugo-academic/content/publication/conference-paper/index.md

   - Carmen D’Andrea
   - Luca Venturino
 author_notes: []
-publication: In *2023 IEEE Wireless Communications and Networking Conference*
+publication: In *2023 IEEE Wireless Communications and Networking Conference (WCNC)*
 summary: "We provide a rigorous unified information-theoretic framework blending an in finite-blocklength analysis of the eMBB spectral efficiency with a finite-blocklength analysis of the URLLC error probability to study